 Helping students feel better so they can do their best.

-The Siena University Counseling Center, part of the Student Life division, offers short-term, solution-focused mental health counseling, group workshops, case management, and psychiatric care for all enrolled students.
+The Siena University Counseling Center, part of the Student Life division, offers short-term, solution-focused mental health counseling, group workshops, case management, and psychiatric care for all fully matriculated undergraduate students, and fully matriculated, residential graduate students.
 All appointments are free and confidential.
 The Center aims to promote mental health and wellness, as well as help remove obstacles to students’ academic success.
+Graduate students are encouraged to review the Graduate Student tab to review resources.

 Diversity, Equity and Inclusivity

-We recognize that various systems have been created to – and continue to – place barriers on the equitable distribution of privilege, power and resources in our society.
-We condemn acts of violence, hatred and racism, and provide support to those who have experienced marginalization as a result.
-As counselors, we embrace diversity, advocate for equity, and promote inclusivity in everything we do.
+We recognize that various systems have been created to place barriers on the equitable distribution of privilege, power and resources in our society.
+The Center feels passionate about inclusivity, and believes diversity enriches our community.
+Our staff are committed to providing support to communities who have been marginalized.
+We embrace diversity, advocate for equity and promote inclusivity in all that we do.

 Making an Appointment